 Inclusion Works School Consultancy Program

-We offer this program to schools throughout Victoria, and it’s our model of choice for assisting schools in the state’s rural areas.
+We offer this program to schools throughout Victoria, and it’s our model of choice for supporting students with autism who live in regional and rural Victoria.

 Why is Educator Training Needed?

 The need for stronger skills amongst teaching staff throughout Australia to improve the educational success of their ASD students is well documented.
 These sources, which include the January 2016 Senate report titled ‘Access to real learning: the impact of policy, funding and culture on students with disability’ and the June 2017 Victorian Parliament ‘Inquiry in services for people with Autism Spectrum Disorder’ , identify inadequate educational support as a major factor in ASD individuals’ poor life outcomes.
 Only approximately 20% of ASD people advance beyond school, e.g. achieve a diploma/certificate, bachelor degree or above, compared to approximately 58% for the general population.
 For those who attend school, 86% report difficulty fitting in socially, learning or communicating.
 Consequences include significant emotional and financial burden-of-care family costs.